keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 ### Inductive Fallacies

 - **Hasty generalization.** This fallacy occurs when we we make a generalization on the basis of insufficient evidence.
 This may occur when we rely on too small of a sample or an unrepresentative sample to support the generalization.
-Example: "Children of faculty are brats.
-I baby-sit for one of my professors and his children are spoiled and demanding."; "You don't want to take history from a man.
-They always have a sexist bias."
+* Example: "Children of faculty are brats.
+I baby-sit for one of my professors and his children are spoiled and demanding.";
+* "You don't want to take a History [literature] from a man [woman].
+They always have a sexist [feminist] bias."

 </section><section data-markdown>